Talome

 Common causes:

-1. Check that you have set an API key in Settings > AI Provider
+1. Confirm you set an API key in Settings → AI Provider.

-2. Verify the key works: the Settings page shows a green checkmark next to the provider
+2. The Settings page shows a green checkmark next to the active provider when the key works.

-4. If using Ollama, ensure the Ollama server is running and accessible from the Talome container
+4. If using Ollama, ensure the Ollama server is running and reachable from the Talome host.

 Uninstalling